Arcade (Marvel Comics): Fictional character biography

 Arcade affects a manner of dress and speech that makes him appear to be a comedic character.
 This is part of his overall theme, which extends into his preferred method of murder, an underground funhouse of colorful deathtraps, usually decked out in cheery colors and disguised as an amusement park, which he has dubbed "Murderworld".

-Arcade's back-story, up to and including his real name, remains largely unknown even to the present.
-According to the man himself, he was born into an extremely wealthy family and lived much of his early life, depending on the telling, on a ranch in Texas, or in a mansion in Beverly Hills.
+Arcade's background, up to and including his real name, remains largely unknown.
+He claims that he was born into a wealthy family and lived much of his early life, depending on the telling, on a ranch in Texas, or in a mansion in Beverly Hills.
 At the age of either eighteen or twenty-one, his allowance was cut off by his father, who declared that he did not deserve it.
-In retaliation, Arcade murders his father, thus inheriting all of the man's vast estate.
+In retaliation, Arcade murders his father, thus inheriting his money.

 Arcade became a freelance assassin, traveling across the world, killing people in rather mundane fashions, and amassing even more wealth than he already had.
 Discovering an aptitude for technology, Arcade designed and built his first Murderworld, a subterranean evil lair disguised as an amusement park.
 From this base, and with the help of two mysterious assistants named Miss Locke and Mr. Chambers, he reemerged as the world's most expensive hitman.
-For the price of $1 million, he would tailor Murderworld to exploit the specific weaknesses of his targets and then watch as they are killed by a variety of colorful deathtraps strewn throughout the facility.
+For the price of $1 million, he tailors Murderworld to exploit the specific weaknesses of his targets and then kill them with a variety of colorful deathtraps.

-However, one of his "gimmicks" is that he always deliberately leaves each target a small chance of survival.
-In one instance, when the girlfriend of one of his captives begged him "If you're going to kill them, at least have the decency to do it quickly, painlessly!"
-Arcade laughs and replied, "Decency's dull... besides, miss, your way, they're dead and that's that.
-My way, they've got a chance.
-Not much of one, but a chance."
-This sets Arcade notably apart from most other villains who use deathtraps; while most villains believe that their death machines are infallible, Arcade likes to give them a chance on purpose, for the sport of it.
+Since no one in their right mind would enter Murderworld willingly, Arcade must first capture his targets so that he can place them within Murderworld.
+This raises the question of why he does not simply kill them once he has captured them, and not bother with the expense of building and maintaining Murderworld.
+An answer is provided in the twist ending of Marvel Team-Up #66: Arcade's primary interest is in the fun and excitement of taking on worthy opponents, and he is indifferent to whether he actually succeeds in killing his targets.
+Because of this, he always deliberately leaves each target a small chance of survival, and sets them free without a fuss if they find it.
+This sets Arcade apart from most other villains who use deathtraps; while most villains believe that their death machines are infallible, Arcade gives them a chance on purpose, for the sport of it.

-Since his first attempt to slay the unlikely duo of Spider-Man and Captain Britain, Arcade has tangled, at one time or another, with a large number of heroes and teams of heroes.
+Since his first attempt to slay Spider-Man and Captain Britain, Arcade has tangled, at one time or another, with a large number of heroes.
 In addition to battling the X-Men, X-Factor, X-Force and Excalibur as groups, he has attempted to kill many individual members, usually in pairs.
-Examples of this include Gambit and Wolverine, Colossus and Shadowcat, Iceman and Angel, Nightcrawler, Northstar, Meggan, and Dazzler,.

-Other would-be victims of Murderworld have included Green Goblin (Phil Urich), Hercules Johnny Blaze, Patsy Walker, Gwenpool, Iron Man and The Thing and the Micronauts.
+Examples of this include Gambit and Wolverine, Colossus and Shadowcat, Iceman and Angel, Nightcrawler, Northstar, and Meggan.
+Other would-be victims of Murderworld have included Green Goblin (Phil Urich), Iron Man and The Thing and the Micronauts.